equivalent/scrapbook2/archive/blogs/2016-01-16-setting-up-simple-wordpres-deployment-with-codeship-to-aws-ec2.md

 Please remove the `--dry-run` when you're ready.

-Ok now on push shome change to project Github repo branch `live-20161101`.
+Ok now on push some change to project Github repo branch `live-20161101`.
 If configured correctly CodeShip will do the changes of a template.

 [1][http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-connect-to-instance-linux]